ariel-logos/ElfyLab/_posts/2024-1-8-white-magic.md

 <br>
 ### The issue

-If you ever had the chance to test my FFXI ReShade Preset 3, you might (or might not) arrived to the conclusion that, overall, the list of effects included in that is doing its job fairly well.
+If you ever had the chance to test my FFXI ReShade Preset 3, you might (or might not have) arrived at the conclusion that, overall, the list of effects included in that is doing its job fairly well.
 However, I'm pretty sure we can agree that, when it comes to certain "environmental instances", some obvious issue arise in what we could naively describe as a "brightness problem".
-In fact, while in most areas everything looks alright or even great, in zones that feature a large amount of very light textures (e.g. Valkrum Dunes, Cape Terrigan, Ru'Lude Gardens and more) and under direct sunlight, suddenly the effects appear to be "too much".<br><br>
+In fact, while in most areas everything looks alright or even great, in zones that feature a large amount of very light textures (e.g. Valkurm Dunes, Cape Teriggan, Ru'Lude Gardens and more) and under direct sunlight, suddenly the effects appear to be "too much".<br><br>

 <div class="custom-image-container-centered">
 	<img src="/ElfyLab/img/posts/whiteissue1.png" style="max-height: 450px;"/>